offsecguy/o365creeper/README.md

     parameter to be set to 0 for a valid account.
 Invalid accounts will return a 1.

 ## Usage
-    This script depends on the Python "Requests" library.
+    This script depends on the Python "Requests" library and now supports both Python2/Python3.

+    pip install -r requirements.txt

     The script can take a single email address with the -e parameter or a list of email addresses, one per line, with the -f parameter.
-    Additionally, the script can output valid email addressesto a file with the -o parameter.
+Additionally, the script can output valid email addresses to a file with the -o parameter.
+You can now throttle requests with the -t parameter.

     Examples:
     o365creeper.py -e test@example.com
     o365creeper.py -f emails.txt
     o365creeper.py -f emails.txt -o validemails.txt
+    o365creeper.py -f emails.txt -o validemails.txt -t 5

 ## NOTE
     Office 365 will flag these requests randomly after repeated, successive attempts to validate the same email address which may generate false positives such as invalid email addresses showing as